mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

     cache.add_result(key, None)
 ```

 That `add_result(key, None)` placeholder is the fix lychee's attempts kept missing.
-By the time any worker thread checks the URL, the cache already says "mine" — concurrent discovery from another page is a no-op.
+By the time any worker thread checks the URL, the cache already says "mine," so concurrent discovery from another page is a no-op.

 ### Per-host politeness and termination guards